Rhode Island First-Time Home Buyer: 2025 Programs and Grants

 Rhode Island home buyer overview

-The median home sales price in Rhode Island was $441,750 in January 2024, an annual increase of 12.9%, according to the RI Association of Realtors.
+The median home sales price in Rhode Island was $514,500 in September 2024, an annual increase of 9.4%, according to Redfin.

 There are many reasons for this rise in home prices, such as a strong economy, low unemployment rates, and a high demand for housing.
 But first-time home buyers in Rhode Island can get help in the form of special mortgage loans and help with the down payment and closing costs.